PrEP – Pre-Exposure Prophylaxis

 Pre-exposure prophylaxis, commonly known as PrEP, is a medical strategy for preventing HIV infection in individuals who do not have HIV but are at high risk of contracting it.
 PrEP involves taking a specific combination of HIV medications regularly, as prescribed, to significantly reduce the risk of HIV transmission.

-⛔If you think you’ve been exposed to HIV in the last 72 hours and are not on PrEP, visit your local clinic as soon as possible for PEP (post-exposure prophylaxis) medication and not PrEP.
-Do not continue with this questionnaire.
+If you think you’ve been exposed to HIV in the last 72 hours and are not on PrEP, please click here for a prescription for PEP (post-exposure prophylaxis) medication and not PrEP.
+Do not continue with this clinical form.

 As a PrEP user, you need to have HIV testing done every 3 months.